 Share data between your Android apps securely

-I was recently faced with a requirement of sharing some sensitive data from one app to another.
-Both apps being developed by myself.
-The requirement was pretty simple, there should a simple interface for one app to request data that is exclusive to another app.
+There may be certain scenarios where one app needs to share some sensitive data to another app.
+The requirement is pretty simple, there should a simple interface for one app to request data that is exclusive to another app.
 The important part of this requirement is that no other app should be able to get hold of that sensitive data.
 This post is about how you can achieve this.

 There is a well defined and documented way in which you can share data between apps.
 Android framework provides a very straight-forward way to share data among different apps using ContentProviders.
 The idea is simple, the app that intents to share data with other apps declares a content provider with its corresponding contract.
 A contract is what tells other apps on how to request data from the defined content provider.
 Content provider can expose all types of CRUD operations.
 The implementation of those operations is hidden behind the content provider implementation.
 This works great and serves the first part of the requirement perfectly.
 We can share the data from one app to another seamlessly.
 Here begins the interesting part of the story, how do we fulfill the second half of the requirement, the exclusive sharing of the data to only a limited set of apps.
 Well here is how..